Jowell & Randy: Sobredoxis

-Their second tour, titled Sobredoxis World Tour, lasted from July 2013 to August 2014.
-In the Americas, Jowell & Randy performed in Argentina, Chile, Colombia, Ecuador, Honduras, Mexico, Panama, Paraguay, Peru, the United States and Venezuela.
-In Europa, they performed in France, Italy and the Netherlands.
-In June 2014, they received the Key to the City in La Ceiba, Honduras during the Great International Carnival of Friendship, one of the most important music festivals in Central America.
+Their second tour, titled Sobredoxis World Tour was from July 2013 to August 2014.
+In the Americas, Jowell & Randy performed in Argentina, Chile, Colombia, Ecuador, Honduras, Mexico, Panama, Paraguay, Peru, the U.S., and Venezuela.
+They also performed in France, Italy, and the Netherlands.
+In June 2014, they received the key to the city in La Ceiba, Honduras during the Great International Carnival of Friendship, one of the largest music festivals in Central America.

-On December 13, 2014, was released Under Doxis, their third mixtape, which compiled guest features and the duo's songs from 2014.
+On December 13, 2014, Under Doxis, their third mixtape was released with guest artists.
 Its lead single, "Lo Que Quiero", peaked at number 11 on Billboard's Latin Rhythm Airplay on January 31, 2015.
 Three tracks from Under Doxis had a music video.
-"Lo Que Quiero" premiered on December 24, 2014, was directed by Fernando Lugo and its ending gives a conscious message about immigrants.
-"Vamo' A Busal" was released on January 7, 2015, and was directed by Fernando Lugo.
-The song was recorded in order to promote their first concert on the Puerto Rican José Miguel Agrelot Coliseum on January 30, 2015.
-The show was the first date on their Doxisland U.S.A.
-Tour, which lasted until August 2015 and involved presentations in Las Vegas, Los Angeles, Houston, Dallas, Orlando and Miami.
+"Lo Que Quiero" premiered on December 24, 2014, was directed by Fernando Lugo.
+"Vamo' A Busal" was released on January 7, 2015, and was directed by Lugo.
+The song was recorded as a promotion for their first concert at José Miguel Agrelot Coliseum on January 30, 2015.
+The show was the first stop on the Doxisland U.S.A.
+Tour, which ended in August 2015 and involved presentations in Las Vegas, Los Angeles, Houston, Dallas, Orlando, and Miami.
 The last music video from Under Doxis was "Pa' Los Moteles", which was filmed in Santo Domingo, Dominican Republic in August 2014, premiered on April 4, 2015, and was directed by JC Seven.